-Most of the staff are trained in paediatric first aid and this training is updated every three years.
+All of the staff are trained in paediatric first aid and this training is updated every three years.

-We ensure there is at least one person who holds a current full (12 hour) paediatric first aid (PFA) certificate on the premises and available at all times when children are present (as per section 3.25, EYFS, 2021).
+We ensure there is at least one person who holds a current full (12 hour) paediatric first aid (PFA) certificate on the premises and available at all times when children are present.